Weight-Sharing Regularization: ALGORITHMS FOR

 The proposition below tells us how many particles will collide with the left-most particle.

 \begin{proposition}[Rightmost collision] The rightmost collision of particle $1$ is with particle $\argminin_j \avg(y_{1: j})$.
 That is,

 \end{proposition}

 \cref{prop:rightmost_collision} suggests another algorithm.
-We repeatedly find all the particles that collide on one end, merge them, then remove them, since they form a closed system that has no effect on the rest of the system.
+We repeatedly find all the particles that collide on one end, merge them, and then remove them, since they form a closed system that has no effect on the rest of the system.
 We call this algorithm, \eca (pseudocode is provided in \cref{sec:extra_algorithms}).
 The sequential version of this algorithm is known in the literature as the \textit{minimum lower sets algorithm}~\citep{best1990active} and runs in $O(d^2)$ time.

-If we let $c$ be the final number of particle clusters, then the parallel time-complexity is $O(\frac{d c}{p} + c \log d)$ for \eca.
+If we let $c$ be the final number of particle clusters, then the parallel time complexity is $O(\frac{d c}{p} + c \log d)$ for \eca.
 The reason is that there are $c$ iterations, each one taking parallel time $O(\frac{d}{p} + \log d)$ due to computing $\argminin_{j} \avg(y_{1: j})$.
 This algorithm is, thus, very fast when the number of collisions is very large and a small number of particle clusters forms in the end.
 In the worst case, however, there are no collisions, and the algorithm takes $O(\frac{d^2}{p} + d \log d)$ parallel time, which is slow.
+The algorithm can be made slightly faster by only considering particles that participate in an imminent collision, but the overall worst-case complexity remains the same.